Phishing scams and fake emails

 Check for spelling or grammatical errors

-They may also use names that are very similar to real organisations, but with one minor change to make it difficult to tell the difference
+They often use names that are very similar to real organisations, but with one minor change to make it difficult to tell the difference

 If something sounds too good to be true, it probably is